in-sight-it/Making-the-Hidden-Visible/wavesofinterference.md

 This in an indepedent sub-project of IN-SIGHT.it in which Niels ten Oever, Maxigas, and Jeroen de Vos seek to construct critical interpretative frames by analysing governance processes and implementations that make sense of the 5G phenomena and its infrastructural ecology.

+To provide this research project with a strong theoretical, technical, and social foundation, we have developed a [position paper](https://raw.githubusercontent.com/in-sight-it/in-sight-it.github.io/gh-pages/assets/Peoples5GLabPostitionPaper.pdf).
+Comments on this position paper are very welcome, and we seek to update the document when new insights arise.
+Previous versions will be stored here as well.

-The research currently has two approaches:
+The research currently has two going parts:

 **1. Examinging social media platforms and website to identify interpetative frames of 5G**